 - Jump to any conclusion before discussing with your pest.

 - Feel ashamed.
 Bed bugs have been around for hundreds of years and can infest anyone.

 - Discard your bed, mattresses, box spring or other furniture before consulting your pest professional.
 Additionally, don’t move items outside the infested areas before your pest management professional’s inspection.

 - Spread bed bugs.
 Don’t sleep on another bed, sofa, etc. or stay with someone else until your problem has been eliminated.

 - Try to use pesticides on your own.
 Do‐it‐yourself chemicals, such as bug bombs, insect killers, and any over the counter products will not work for bed bugs, as they have no or little residual effects to eliminate missed bed bugs or newly hatched nymphs.
 Additionally, releasing a fogger or bug bomb in your bed room or home is dangerous.

-Find a reputable local pest control professional that you TRUST and have them do the work for you.
-Check them out on the BBB and read their reviews on Google to see what kinds of experiences other people have had with them.
+ABC Termite & Pest Control – pest control in Omaha & Lincoln that you can TRUST.
+Check out pest control companies in Omaha, NE on the BBB, and read their reviews on Google to see what kinds of experiences other people have had with them.

 You may think you are saving money however, a single misapplication could have significant and adverse or deadly consequences for you or your loved ones.